ethan-davies/dull/README.md

-# DullJS
+# Dull
-A new and upcoming NPM package.
+A simple, fast framework for building api's in javascript.

 ## Informative Files
 - [Code of Conduct](./CODE_OF_CONDUCT.md)